carrevue/OpenSB/private/skins/common/markdown/guidelines.md

 # SquareBracket Community Guidelines
-Last updated by Chaziz on June 21st 2025.
+Last updated by Chaziz on September 11th 2025.

-(DRAFT)

 ## General rules
 This has been moved to the [Terms of Service](/tos).